joerichter-stash/unisync/Readme.md

 Features
 --------
-Unisync.py is a daemon that uses inotify to detect changes in the local unison root and syncs employs the venerable unison file synchronizer to do the real sync.
+Unisync.py is a daemon that uses inotify to detect changes in the local unison root and employs the venerable file synchronizer unison to do the real sync.
 On start it runs a full-sync and after that only changed files at the local root are syncronized.